k-zrsn/word_guessing_game/README.md

 5. If a player has correctly guessed the word, they win and a scoreboard will be presented.

-6. After ten guesses and players still can't figure out the word, they will have the option to give up.
+6. After ten guesses and players still can't figure out the word, they will have the option to give up, get a hint, or continue playing.